 Slovak: .
 I learned Slovak firstly for a 6 week challenge before the Polyglot Gathering in Bratislava.
 At the Gathering, I was then able to give a short presentation about Scotland in Slovak.
 I then carried on to do a 90 day challenge which ended with a 15 minute conversation video with a native speaker.
 Click here to see my 90 day video in Slovak with a native speaker.
 After the 90 day challenge, I continued learning more of the language.

 Sicilian: I completed a 90 Day Challenge to learn Sicilian and made a 15 minute video with a native speaker.
 I reached intermediate level fairly quickly because my knowledge of Italian helped me progress quickly.
 I am maintaining my studies and lessons in Sicilian because I intend to go back to Sicily and I am very interested in minority languages.
 You can watch my video I made at the end of the 90 day challenge by clicking here.
-I would have liked to continue my studies but my tutor left Italki and with very few resources and no media or TV in Sicilian, progression would be difficult.
+My tutor left Italki shortly after my challenge finished.
+I still try & maintain what I learned with friends, although there are still very few resources and no media or TV in Sicilian.

 Arabic (Egyptian/Syrian): I started learning Syrian Arabic a few years ago and thought it might be fun and a challenge to learn a non-European language with a different writing system.
 I did an online course with Dalarna University in Sweden for 2 semesters until they cancelled the course.
 After a six year break, I did a 90 day challenge to learn Egyptian Arabic.
 After the 90 days, I had to record a 15 minute conversation with a native speaker.
 It was my most difficult challenge due to lack of resources.
 I didn’t find it too difficult to change from the Syrian dialect to Egyptian, but then I was only basic level in Syrian when I started my skype lessons in Egyptian Arabic anyway.
 It was fabulous visiting Egypt after learning Egyptian Arabic for several months.
 You can read more about my Arabic journey and trip to Egypt here.